turingschool/curriculum-site/module3/assessments/presentation_guidelines.md

 <section class="note">
 ### Note

-Keep in mind that some companies will have their own guidelines on presenting which takes precenedence over this guideline.
+Keep in mind that some companies will have their own guidelines on presenting which takes precedence over this guideline.
 </section>

 **Prior to the presentation:**